mearsd1/py-netflix-analysis/README.md

 Request can take up to 30 days to be processed.
 Once you have received your Netflix data, you can access your viewing_activity.csv, which will be read by the program, inside the content_interaction directory.

-You will need to update the line 7 of the profile_watch_time.py file to the title of your CSV file.
+To use your own Netflix data, update line 7 of the profile_watch_time.py file to the title of your CSV file.

 `df = pd.read_csv('name_of_your_file.csv')`